spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 ### Blocks and interfaces
 * Blocks need to specify at least one proxy port (subinterface)
 * Proxy ports are required to have an interface block as type
-* All incoming ports of a block have the same timing
-* All outgoing ports of a block have the same timing
 * Flow Properties have the direction "out"
 * Flow Properties need to have a data type, see https://spesml.github.io/plugin/data_types.html